Training Opportunities

 May 15, 2026 | Spokane Police Department

-Poise is a 40-hour certificate program with an innovative skills-building curriculum designed for frontline responders who work on collaborative emergency, crisis response and follow-up teams.
-The program, which includes a series of e-learning modules and online webinars featuring real-world scenarios, culminates in a dynamic, two-day advanced-skills practice course.
-The training outlines a roadmap to care, using highly effective evidence-based brief interventions, for the most vulnerable community members.
-In 2025–2026, Poise will be offered in three BHASO regions across the state.
-Those who complete 40 hours of Poise training are eligible for 35 CEUs.
-The Suicide Prevention Module is approved for licensure renewal by the Washington State Department of Health for masters-level clinicians.
+POISE is a 30-hour certificate program with an innovative skills-building curriculum designed for frontline responders who work on collaborative emergency, crisis response, and follow-up teams.
+The program, which includes a series of e-learning modules and live virtual workshops featuring real-world scenarios, culminates in a dynamic two-day advanced-skills practice course.
+The training outlines a Roadmap of Care, using highly effective evidence-based brief interventions, for the most vulnerable community members.
+In 2026, POISE will be offered to crisis response teams on an invitation-only basis.
+The 30-hour certificate program is designed for a five-month completion period and offers up to 30 hours of CE credit.

-Coast is an eight-hour basic behavioral health training for fire and emergency medical services.
-Washington state is a leader in promoting and requiring crisis intervention for police officers, but this is the first training designed specifically for fire departments and EMS in our state.
-The goal is to enhance skills required in crisis response, improve understanding of behavioral health signs and symptoms, and map out effective follow-up services.
-Beginning in 2025, Coast will be offered quarterly in four locations across the state.
-Find more resources for firefighters and emergency medical services with this information sheet.
+COAST is an eight-hour behavioral health training for Fire/EMS responders.
+Our state is a leader in promoting and requiring crisis-intervention training for police officers, but this is the first training designed specifically for Fire/EMS in Washington.
+The training’s focus is the Coast Roadmap, which charts an effective response to all types of behavioral health calls.
+The Roadmap is designed to help Fire/EMS providers hone the unique skills they bring to these calls, improve understanding of behavioral health signs and symptoms, and build awareness about the crisis-care continuum in our state.
+The training also includes self-care strategies that promote first responder well-being.
+Find more resources for firefighters and emergency medical services with this information sheet

 CCIS Edge classes open for registration